Iceberg and Deephaven

 Once the Docker containers are up and running, head to http://localhost:8888

 to access the Iceberg Spark server in Jupyter.
-Open the Iceberg - Getting Started
+Open either the Iceberg - Getting Started

-notebook, which creates the Iceberg catalog using the Iceberg REST API.
+notebooks, which create a catalog using the Iceberg REST API.
 The first four code blocks create an Iceberg table called nyc.taxis

 .
 Run this code to follow along with this guide, which uses the table in the sections below.
 All code blocks afterward are optional for our purposes.